olivergiess/weather-app/README.md

 Implemented repository pattern to allow for IoC, this facilitates maintainable code by offloading API interactions into it's own class.

-Choose to write unit tests post development rather than TDD (this was so that I could deliver the project on time), unfortunately this lead to no unit testing being completed.
+Wrote unit tests post development rather than TDD.

+Decided against implementing synchronous API calls for the report due to time constraints on development.

+Predominantly successful tests cases.

 ## Assumptions